51

 Eleanor Kashouris

-Eleanor has previously worked with Professor Catherine Will, Professor Bobbie Farsides, Dr Ulla McKnight and Dr Liz McDonnell at the University of Susssex on the Wellcome Trust funded project entitled Marginalisation and the Microbe: How to Mobilise on Antimicrobial Resistance without Increasing Health Inequalities.'
+Eleanor has previously worked with Professor Catherine Will, Professor Bobbie Farsides, Dr Ulla McKnight and Dr Liz McDonnell at the University of Susssex as postdoctoral research fellow on the Wellcome Trust funded project 'Marginalisation and the Microbe: How to Mobilise on Antimicrobial Resistance without Increasing Health Inequalities.'

-Eleanor completed her PhD in the Department of Sociology and Criminology at the Univeristy of Sussex (2023).
+Eleanor completed her PhD in the Department of Sociology and Criminology at the University of Sussex (2023).
 Her research is committed to equitable and collective mobilisations on AMR with different overlapping groups such as patients, clinicians and policymakers and seeks to develop new approaches in the sociology of diagnosis.

 She has experience teaching on the Sociology of Health and Illness and Sociological theory within Sociology Departments and Medical Schools.